Linton, New Zealand

-Manawatu Prison is also located in Linton.
+The Linton Military Camp, the largest army camp in New Zealand, is four kilometres north-east of the settlement.

 History

 Linton is named for James Linton, an early settler in the area, and also twice Mayor of Palmerston North.
 The Scotsman was one of the first European settlers in Palmerston.
 He and his wife, Sarah, arrived on horseback from Wairarapa early in 1871.
-Linton served as mayor of Palmerston North 1879-82 and 1884-5, and was a director and ardent promoter of the Wellington and Manawatu Railway Company.
+Linton served as mayor of Palmerston North 1879–82 and 1884–85, and was a director and ardent promoter of the Wellington and Manawatu Railway Company.

 The site of the original planned Linton township is several kilometres away from current army camp, at the location of a Wellington and Manawatu Railway Company station on the Wellington ‒ Longburn railway line.
 Along with several other directors of this private company, James Linton was honoured by having a railway station settlement on the line named after him.
 The line, opened in 1886, was a successful venture, but the Linton township did not develop.
 In 1889, a school was established, and St Columba's Church, which serve the small farming community.

-The site of the Linton Military Camp was bought by the New Zealand Government in October 1941.
-Tents for the 2 Field Regiment formed the first accommodation on this site in February 1942, but within six months the first prefabricated huts were being built.
-The first housing blocks for officers were constructed in 1955.

-In 1985 Linton became New Zealand’s largest military camp, when the permanent force then stationed in Singapore was withdrawn and accommodated at Linton.
-It has grown even bigger since then with the transfer of frontline units from Auckland and Waiouru.
-The site purchased for Linton Military Camp included an area by the Manawatu River which had been a major Rangitane Maori village known as Te Kairanga (the place where much food is gathered) but by the 1940s the name was in common use for the district on the other side of the river.
-Instead the camp took the name of Linton.

 Prior to 1996, Linton was part of the Manawatu electorate.
 However, due to the reformation of the electoral system from FPP to MMP, the electorate of Palmerston North's boundaries were redrawn to include Linton.
 In 2007, the boundaries were redrawn and Linton was shifted into the Rangitikei electorate.

 Until 2013, Linton was part of the Ashhurst-Fitzherbert Ward of Palmerston North City Council, alongside Aokautere and Turitea.